Likssss/nomnom-recipe/README.md

-# Foodie Gamified Recipe App
+# NOMNOM Recipe App

-Foodie is a Flutter-based gamified recipe app designed to help you find culinary inspiration, cook, and compete in culinary duels.
+NOMNOM is a Flutter-based gamified recipe app designed to help you find culinary inspiration, cook, and compete in culinary duels.
 Complete challenges, earn points, and unlock rewards along the way.

 # Stack